Easy High-Fiber Breakfast Ideas for Athletes

 Seeds

-Flaxseeds and chia seeds are nutrient dense seeds that provide fiber, omega-3 fatty acids, protein, antioxidants, vitamins, and minerals.
-The seeds are versatile and can easily be added into your morning oatmeal, smoothies, and yogurt.
+Seeds are a nutrient-dense way to add fiber, unsaturated fat, protein, antioxidants, vitamins, and minerals to an athlete’s breakfast (8).
+Flaxseeds and chia seeds are two types of seeds that are extremely versatile and can easily be added into your morning oatmeal, smoothies, and yogurt.

 Chia Seeds